a2stuff/a2d/res/notes/testplan.md

 * Open folder with new files.
 Use File > Get Info; verify dates after 1999 show correctly.
 * Open folder with new files.
 Use View > by Date; verify dates after 1999 show correctly.
+* Open folder with new files.
+Use View > by Date.
+Verify that two files modified on the same date are correctly ordered by time.

 * Open folder with zero files.
 Use View > by Name.
 Verify that there is no crash.
 * Open folder with one files.
 Use View > by Name.
 Verify that the entry paints correctly.